vlazzarini/vlazzarini.github.io/_posts/2023-07-14-the-prologue-VCF.md

 categories: blogpost
 ---

-In 2018 Korg released, somewhat unexpectedly, a polyphonic synthesizer, in 8 and 16-voice variants, called the Prologue.This was special on many counts, among these we may cite
+In 2018 Korg released, somewhat unexpectedly, an analogue/hybrid polyphonic synthesizer in 8 and 16-voice variants called the Prologue.This was special on many counts, among these we may cite

 * It has three oscillators, two VCOs and a digital oscillator (the multiengine, ME).
 At the time, this was only the second 16V analogue synthesizer